guettli/programming-guidelines/README.md

 precious time which this nonsense.
 Since systemd gets used, the shell gets started less often (compared to the old system-V or BSD init).
 This architectural change brought improvement.
 And I think that using dash instead of bash brings no measurable benefit today.
+If you want it minimal, then use Alpine Linux with Busybox.

 If you are not able to create a dependency to bash, then solve this issue.
 Use rpm/dpkg or configuration management to handle "my script foo.sh needs bash".

-I know that there are some edge cases where the bash is not available, but in most cases the time to get things done is far more important.
+I know that there are some edge cases where the bash is not available (for example a container image based on Alpine Linux), but in most cases the time to get things done is far more important.
 Execution performance is not that important.
 First: get it done including automated tests.